𝕆𝕡𝕖𝕟ℝ𝕚𝕠𝕥

 Works with all supported network interfaces in OpenRiot.
 Some networks with MAC authentication (captive portals, corporate 802.1X) may require disabling randomization.

-Polybar modules are in ~/.config/polybar/config.
+Polybar modules are defined in ~/.config/polybar/config.

-| Module | Icon | States | Click Action | Scroll |
+| Module | Icon | States | Click Action | |

 |---|---|---|---|---|

-| launcher | | - | Open app launcher (Rofi) | - |
+| launcher | | — | Open app launcher (Rofi) | |

-| workspaces | | - | Switch to workspace | - |
+| workspaces | 1–3 with app icons | focused / unfocused / urgent | Switch to workspace | |

-| window-title | text | - | - | - |
+| window-title | text | — | — | |

-| date | | - | Show date/time | - |
+| date | | — | Cycle wallpaper | |

-| stealth | | ON | Toggle MAC randomization | - |
+| stealth | | ON | Toggle MAC randomization | |

-| | OFF | |||
+| OFF (hidden) | ||||

-| network-wifi | | Excellent (70%+) | WiFi info | - |
+| network-wifi | | Excellent (70%+) | WiFi info or reconnect | |

 | | Good (50-69%) | |||